probonopd/aarch64-squashfs-builder/README.md

 ## Creating the squashfs image from scratch

-The Armbian project seems not to be open to support TV boxes nor the mainline Amlogic kernel work nor the balbes150 work.
+The Armbian project seems not to be open to integrate native support for TV boxes nor the mainline Amlogic kernel work nor the work done by @balbes150 Oleg Ivanov.
 So it may be better to build images from Ubuntu/Debian packages "from the ground up".

 This repository builds a suitable `filesystem.squashfs` file "bottom-up" using `debootstrap`.
 Also see http://linux-sunxi.org/Debootstrap#First_stage.